-“There’s more to treating type 1 diabetes than just bringing down high blood sugar,” said Justin Gregory, M.D., a pediatric endocrinologist at Vanderbilt University Medical Center.
+“There’s more to treating type 1 diabetes than just bringing down high blood sugar,” said Justin Gregory, M.D., a pediatric endocrinologist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 Gregory has been studying insulin resistance and looking for ways to restore insulin sensitivity in type 1 diabetes.
 People with type 1 diabetes have approximately 40 percent lower insulin sensitivity than other populations.
 Gregory’s most recent study, published in Diabetes, shows chronic exposure of muscle tissue to insulin injections contributes substantially to resistance – even more so than hyperglycemia.

 Injecting insulin into fat tissue bypasses the liver, which normally breaks down approximately half of insulin made by the pancreas, Gregory said.
 As a result, insulin levels are high in muscle tissue of people with type 1 diabetes.